Jamal Murray NBA Playoffs Player Props: Nuggets vs. Lakers

 Jamal Murray Insights vs. the Lakers

-- Murray is responsible for attempting 14.7% of his team's field goal attempts this season with 16 per game.
+- This season, Jamal Murray has made 7.3 shots per game, which accounts for 13.2% of his team's total makes.

-- Murray is averaging 6.6 three-point field goal attempts per game this season, which is 16.9% of his team's shots from beyond the arc.
+- He's taken 6.6 threes per game, or 16.9% of his team's shots from beyond the arc this season.

-- Murray's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- The Lakers are the 25th-ranked squad in the league, giving up 44.9 rebounds per contest.
+- The Lakers allow 44.9 rebounds per game, ranking 25th in the NBA.

-- The Lakers are the 15th-ranked squad in the NBA, conceding 25.7 assists per contest.
+- Allowing 25.7 assists per game, the Lakers are the 15th-ranked squad in the NBA.

-- Allowing 12.5 made 3-pointers per game, the Lakers are the 18th-ranked squad in the NBA.
+- In terms of 3-pointers, the Lakers have allowed 12.5 makes per contest, 18th in the NBA.

 Jamal Murray vs. the Lakers